 This course focuses primarily on basic medical-surgical nursing care of adults who are acutely or chronically ill.
 The course builds upon learned concepts and skills introduced in prerequisite nursing and general education courses.
+This course will provide theoretical instruction and clinical application in personal, family and community health concepts; nutrition, human growth and development throughout the life span, body structure and function; interpersonal relationships, health teaching and couseling skills.
 A continuation of dosage calculations is evident.
-The pathophysiological basis for diseases along with the patient's/client's adaptive responses are explored and discussed.
+The pathophysiological basis for diseases along with the adaptive responses patient's/client's are explored and discussed.
 Secondary/acute care settings, particularly hospitals, are utilized in this course.
 Outside work required.
 (Co-requisite: NUR 1140C; Prerequisite: NUR 1023C, All Required General Education Course)

-NUR 1211C Basic Adult Healthcare: 7.5 credit hours
+NUR 1211C Basic Adult Healthcare: 8.0 credit hours

 This course focuses primarily on basic medical-surgical nursing care of adults who are acutely or chronically ill.
 The course builds upon learned concepts and skills introduced in prerequisite nursing and general education courses.
-A continuation of dosage calculations is evident.
+This course will provide theoretical instruction and clinical application in personal, family and community health concepts; nutrition, human growth and development throughout the life span, body structure and function; interpersonal relationships, health teaching and couseling skills.
+A continuation of pharmacology and administration of medications is evident.
 The pathophysiologic basis for diseases along with the patient's/client's adaptive responses are explored and discussed.
 Didactic and clinical content related to complex concepts and skills associated with medical-surgical nursing are presented within the framework of the nursing process.
 Secondary and tertiary care settings are primarily utilized for clinical experiences, including general/acute care hospitals, psychiatric hospitals and community mental health centers.
 Outside work required.
 (Co-requisite: NUR 2421C; Prerequisite: NUR 1023C, NUR 1209C, NUR 1140C)

-NUR 2421C Maternity Nursing Care: 3.0 credit hours
+NUR 2421C Maternity Nursing Care: 4.0 credit hours

 This course focuses primarily on maternity nursing care, with exposure to common problems associated with the health of mother, newborn and family.
 Concepts and skills learned in previous courses are integral to this course, with emphasis on developmental theories relating to the care of the family unit.
 Dosage calculations related to maternity care are emphasized.
+This course will provide theoretical instruction and clinical application in personal, family and community health concepts; nutrition, human growth and development throughout the life span, body structure and function; interpersonal relationships, health teaching and couseling skills.
 Primary, secondary and tertiary care settings may be utilized for clinical experiences, including outpatient care and hospitals.
 Outside work required.
-(Co-requisite: NUR1211C; Prerequisite: NUR 1023C, NUR 1209C, NUR 1140C)
+(Co-requisite: NUR1211C; Prerequisite: NUR 1209C, NUR 1209C, NUR 1140C)